juanbravo-dev/supplier-data-pipeline/extract/README.md

 - Month name validation to prevent typos

-- Logging all actions to console for traceability
+- Logging all actions to both console and 'extractor.log' for traceability

+- Safe file management using Pathlib

 ## Folder Structure